 In their plenary about bringing lean to the Scripps network of health centers, Alexie Nguyen and Cindy Steckel shared some aspects of their own personal lean transformations.
 One of the most powerful epiphanies was revealed when an audience member asked, “What was the biggest challenge for you personally?”
 After a moment of thinking, Nguyen replied, “The idea of small incremental improvements.
 In healthcare we fix everything – it’s not just one thing.
 The hardest transition for me was learning to do one thing at a time.”

-Most, if not all, of us have felt the pressure to achieve fast, universal results across the organization, whether right off the bat or due to excitement from the first real results.
-But it doesn’t work that way in lean, does it?
+Most, if not all, of us have felt the pressure to achieve fast, universal results across the organization, whether right off the bat or due to excitement after the first real results.
+But lean doesn’t work like that, does it?
 It’s a classic tale of realizing that lean goes against literally everything you’ve ever known about doing business – plus the personal mindset change that follows.

 And when the end of the Summit rolled around and John Shook came onstage for his final keynote, his very last slide bore a strikingly powerful message on personal transformations: